-10. Grant of licence.
+9. Grant of licence.

-- (1) The central bank shall, upon receiving an application under section 8 consider the application and may, if satisfied that the applicant meets the requirements, grant a licence to the applicant. - (2) The central bank may grant a licence subject to such conditions as the central bank may consider necessary and may, from time to time, add, vary or substitute the conditions as it deems appropriate. - (3) The central bank may, by regulations, prescribe different classes of a licence in respect of each category of a licence under this Act. - (4) A licensee shall not conduct activities that are not specified in its licence. - (5) A licence granted under this Act shall be valid until revoked under this Act.
+- (1) The central bank shall, upon receiving an application under section 7 consider the application and may, if satisfied that the applicant meets the requirements, grant a licence to the applicant. - (2) The central bank may grant a licence subject to such conditions as the central bank may consider necessary and may, from time to time, add, vary or substitute the conditions as it deems appropriate. - (3) The central bank may, by regulations, prescribe different classes of a licence in respect of each category of a licence under this Act. - (4) A licensee shall not conduct activities that are not specified in its licence. - (5) The central bank shall grant the license within sixty days from the date of the application for a licence. - (6) The central Bank shall publish in a newspaper of wide circulation in Uganda, a list of all licenses under this Act, at least once every year. - (7) Where the central bank declines to grant a license to an applicant, the central bank shall, within thirty days, notify the applicant of its decision and specify the reasons for the refusal in writing.